dsurush/dsurush/README.md

 ### Hi there 👋
 I’m currently working at MDO ZUDAMAL\
-I’m currently teaching at Humo Academy
+I’m currently teaching Golang at Humo Academy

 <!--
 **dsurush/dsurush** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.